Codin-bee/SimpleNeuronNetworks4J/README.md

 Shortened name SNN4J.

 ## What is this library?
-SSN4J is simple library for Java, which allows you to create simple neuron networks, train them and test them.
-It currently supports the MLP(multi-layer perceptron) architecture of neural network.
+SNN4J is simple library for Java, which allows you to create simple neuron networks, train them and test them.
+It currently supports the MLP (multi-layer perceptron) architecture of neural network.
 Basic example of project you could do with this library is the number recognition AI using the MNIST database.
-But keep in mind this library is supposed to be more of a learning resource and not used in serious projects.
+But keep in mind this library is supposed to be more of a learning resource and not used in production.
 It is supposed to help understanding the theory but is not optimized or multi-threaded.

 ## How do I download it?
 1. If you use Maven, add to your pom.xml: